AshkanYarmoradi/freepen/README.md

-# Pong - Secure Chat Room Application
+# freepen - Secure Chat Room Application

-Pong is a secure chat application built with Next.js and Firebase.
+freepen is a secure chat application built with Next.js and Firebase.
 It allows users to create private chat rooms protected by passwords and invite others to join these rooms for secure communication.

 ## Features